skershaw/reframe-sandbox/README.md

-# Reagent Demo
+# Reagent/Re-frame Demo

-This is a simple Reagent app for prototyping ideas and testing basic concepts.
+This is a simple Reagent/re-frame app for prototyping ideas and testing basic concepts.